ve280/tutorials/ubuntu_installation_docker.md

    which is a recipe to build a container with some packages installed and a normal user(newuser) created.
 Also the password for the root user is just "root".

 2. Run the command `docker build --tag ubuntu280 [path to the directory containing dockerfile]` to build the container.
+If you're outside China or feels slow when building the container, you may delete the second command("RUN sed -i 's:^path-exclude=...") of the Dockerfile which changes the sourcelist.

 3. Run the command like `docker run -dit --volume=/Users/zze1/Desktop/VE280:/home/newuser/code  --name ubuntu ubuntu280:latest ` to run the container built and named it ubuntu. `--volume=[absolute path outside]:[path in the docker]` so that can share the content between the devices.